aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

         }
     }

-We added two phone number to Douglas, one phone number to Isaac.
-But if we run our application now, phones are not inserted since this seed code checks if people exists, and does not insert if it's already exists.
+We added two phone numbers to Douglas, one phone number to Isaac.
+But if we run our application now, phones are not inserted since this seed code checks if person exists, and does not insert if it already exists.
-What's solution?
-Since we haven't deployed yet, we can delete database (or at lease truncate people table) and re-create it.
-I did this.
+Since we haven't deployed yet, we can delete database (or remove entries from people table) and re-create it.

 Now, we are running our application to re-create database and seed it.
 You can check database to see **PbPhones** table and rows.